invokermain/pymssql-utils/README.md

 '[{"now":"2021-01-21T23:31:11.272299+00:00"}]'
 ```

+Running a simple execution:

+TODO

 ### Specifying Connection
 There are two ways of specifying the connection parameters to the SQL Server:
 1. Passing the required parameters
    ([see pymssql docs](https://pymssql.readthedocs.io/en/stable/ref/pymssql.html#pymssql.connect))
-   into each of function calls (_query, execute & execute_many_) like in the quickstart example above.
+   to `query` or `execute` like in the quickstart example above.
-   All kwargs passed to these methods are passed on to the `pymssql.connection()`.
+   Note: All extra kwargs passed to these methods are passed on to the `pymssql.connection()`.
-2. Specify the connection parameters in the environment like the example below, note that parameters given
+2. Specify the connection parameters in the environment like the example below.
+Note: that parameters given
    explicitly will take precedence over connection parameters specified in the environment.

 ```python